Sustainable Landscaping

 Sustainable landscaping will reduce our vulnerability to extreme weather events and drought by reducing stress on our water supply, enhancing groundwater recharge, filtering out contaminants, mitigating flash flooding, improving health of local waterways, and increasing local carbon sequestration potential.

 Burlington offers this Sustainable Burlington Landscape Handbook, adapted from work done by the Town of Concord, to help residents plan and create a sustainable landscape project.
-Click on the image of the handbook for a step-by-step approach.
+Click on the link above or the image of the handbook for a step-by-step approach.

 rain-harvest-400x267